Fact Sheet #72: Employment & Wages Under Federal Law During Natural Disasters & Recovery

 3. Can workers receive unemployment compensation while they are out of work?

-For information about unemployment insurance and disaster unemployment assistance, call the Department of Labor’s Employment Training Administration at 1-877-US-2JOBS (1-877-872-5627).
+For information about unemployment insurance and disaster unemployment assistance, visit the Department of Labor’s Employment Training Administration's Disaster Unemployment Assistance webpage.

 4. If individuals volunteer to a public agency, are they entitled to compensation?